Ginohmk/Shopping-list/README.md

 5. Email verification `/api/user/verify-email/` (Post)

-`Note: Verification link is sent to user and  when clicked they can verify thier email`
+`Note: Verification link is sent to user and  when clicked they can verify their email`

 - Payload `None`